How It Works

 Endpoints

 The proxy speaks two HTTP shapes — OpenAI-compatible (used by most SDKs and tools) and an Anthropic-shaped passthrough for Claude Code.
-Both terminate on the same OpenRouter gateway behind the scenes.| Endpoint | Shape | Notes |
+Both terminate on the same OpenRouter gateway behind the scenes.A small set of free-tier models is also exposed through a

 free alias when Rigbox has the matching managed key.
 They consume credits at zero rate but otherwise behave identically.Credit Tiers